 So when is an antibiotic right for you?
 That is for your doctor to decide.
 In cases when your doctor decides against antibiotics, it is most likely because a virus causes your condition or it will go away without medication.

-A cold and the flu are caused by viruses.
+A cold, the flu, and acute bronchitis are caused by viruses.
 Antibiotics are not useful in treating these conditions or their symptoms.
 In certain circumstances, a bacterial infection can develop during a cold or flu.
 In these situations, antibiotics may be prescribed.

 Viruses also cause many runny noses, congested sinuses, coughs, and sore throats.
 These can also be caused by bacterial infections, so it is important to try to establish which.
 For example, if your sore throat is caused by bacteria, as in strep throat, your doctor will prescribe antibiotics, but using antibiotics for a viral sore throat may cause problems without providing any benefit.

 Viruses or bacteria can cause middle ear infections.
 Your doctor will determine if antibiotic treatment is needed.

 UTIs are most often caused by bacteria and are usually treated with antibiotics.

 If your doctor does decide to prescribe antibiotics, it is important that you follow all dosing instructions carefully and completely.
 This is true for any medications your doctor may prescribe.

-Although generally safe, if you are taking antibiotics there are some things you should know:
+Although generally safe, if you are taking antibiotics there are some other things you should know:

 It is important to tell your doctor if you are pregnant, think you may be pregnant, or are nursing.
 Certain antibiotics may be harmful to your baby.

 Now that you are aware of why your doctor may or may not give you antibiotics, it is important that you continue to have open discussions about your treatment options.
 Ask questions.
 Share any information regarding your medical history.
 Discuss side effects that concern you.
 And if you do not understand something, speak up.
 Having a 2-way discussion will help your doctor plan the best treatment approach for you.